 For most of human history, we have led not just an earthly existence but a cosmic one.
 Celestial cycles drove every aspect of our daily lives.
 Our innate relationship with the stars shaped who we are – our religious beliefs, power structures, scientific advances and even our biology.
 But over the last few centuries we have separated ourselves from the universe that surrounds us.
 And that disconnect comes at a cost.

 In The Human Cosmos Jo Marchant takes us on a tour through the history of humanity’s relationship with the heavens.
-We travel to the Hall of the Bulls in Lascaux and witness the summer solstice at a 5,000-year-old tomb at Newgrange.
+We travel to the Hall of the Bulls in Lascaux and witness the winter solstice at a 5,000-year-old tomb at Newgrange.
 We visit Medieval monks grappling with the nature of time and Tahitian sailors navigating by the stars.
 We discover how light reveals the chemical composition of the sun, and we are with Einstein as he works out that space and time are one and the same.
 A four-billion-year-old meteor inspires a search for extraterrestrial life.
 And we discover why stargazing can be really, really good for us.